The long-standing phrase about music being food for the soul never gets old!

 The Essex Baby Grand 155C in Ebony high polish will look immaculate in any European-style home.

 While two pianos may look identical in appearance, they can differ widely in price and sound quality.
-Here are three features to look out for:
+Watch out for a piano with five-post back frame, vertically-laminated bridges, and a tapered soundboard.

 A quality upright piano would have a five-post asymmetric and unevenly spaced back frame, which serves as support against approximately 20 tonnes of cumulative string tension.
 A strong back frame will result in better tuning stability and performance over time.

 Patented in 1880 by Theodore Steinway, vertically laminated bridges are made from multiple layers of wood.
-This allows more energy from the vibration of the strings to be delivered to the soundboard, enhancing the sound quality.
+Vertically laminated bridges allows more energy from the vibration of the strings to be delivered to the soundboard, enhancing the sound quality.

 The soundboard is sanded down to keep the edges thin; this allows it to vibrate freely, providing full-bodied tones that sustain longer.